raphael-group/decifer/README.md

 These cluster CIs may also be found in the output file ending in `_cluster.CIs.tsv`.
 This file contains this information in a more condensed format, reporting only the upper and lower CIs for each cluster for each sample (in column `f_lb` and `f_ub` respectively).

-Lastly, the file ending in `_model_selection.tsv` shows how decifer selected the best value of K clusters.
+The file ending in `_model_selection.tsv` shows how decifer selected the best value of K clusters.

+Lastly, the file ending in `_Outliers_output.tsv` contains SNVs that were flagged as outliers: the variant allele frequency (VAF) of the SNV was more than 1.5 (default) standard deviations away from the VAF of the assigned cluster center.
+Users may change this behavior via the `--vafdevfilter` option.
+This default behavior filters out noisy data or germline contamination that manifests as e.g. SNVs being assigned to the truncal cluster yet having very low DCF values in the `point_estimate_DCF` column of the output file.

 <a name="requirements"></a>
 ### System requirements